 The SVHS seeks to encourage the people of Sawston and the neighbouring parishes to take an active interest in all aspects of local history.There are regular monthly meetings with invited speakers on an eclectic range of topics usually, but not always,with some local historical interest.

-The archives of the SVHS have now been relocated to the Parish Council Office in Link Road and our archivist, Andrew Little is there most Mondays from about 9.30 until 12.30.
-He will be delighted to help anybody (young or old) with any queries relating to Sawston Local History – to avoid disappointment, email email@example.com to check that the archive will be manned on the day you wish to visit.
-However, for those wishing to carry out research into Sawston's local history, the room can be made available at other times by arrangement.
-School children are especially welcome, but we would tend to discourage a whole class room of youngsters descending to the Room at one time.
-It is not that big!
+The History Society Archive has been moved to the Challis House, 68 High Street, Sawston.
+It will be open on most Tuesday mornings between 10am and noon.
+Anybody (young or old) with any queries relating to Sawston Local History may email email@example.com to check that the archive will be manned on the day you wish to visit.
+However, for those wishing to carry out research into Sawston's local history, the archive can be made available at other times by arrangement.
+School children are especially welcome.

 Sawston is a large village (or, controversially, a small town) near Cambridge, England.
 It is in the county of Cambridgeshire, a few miles north of the Essex border.
 Here is a map.